PatilSac/Codechallenge/README.md

 # Codechallenge

 This is a CodeChallenge, app.py runs and consumes input.json file updated by user in the root folder, books searched are displayed on the console.

+Note:
-Note: Output can be modified to be a json or another type of file in future.
+- Output can be modified to be a json or another type of file in future.
+- Out of requirements of the challenge program currently searches books based on author name, book title, year only due to limitations of goodreads api limits.
+- Need to improve understanding of api methods for other challenge requirements

-## Prerequisites
+### Prerequisites

 Ensure that you have Python 3.7.*

-project setup:
+project setup: (replace with appropriate commands)

 ```
 git clone https://github.com/PatilSac/Codechallenge.git